knetikmedia/recruitment-test/README.md

 ### Platform Choice

 You can create the application as either a command line application or web application.
-Using Node or the Front End Javascript Framework of your choice.

-Think about the type of work you would like to do at Knetik and **choose an appropriate application type**.
+Think about the type of work you would like to do at TrustHab and **choose an appropriate application type**.

 ### Task requirements